glyfo/sui-dev-docker/README.md

 ```

 > [!CAUTION]
-> Note: Delete the container
+> Note: Delete the container use the below command:

  `$docker stop suidev ; docker remove suidev`